AMLResearchProject/all-classifiers-2019/Python/Augmentation/README.md

 This project is licensed under the **MIT License** - see the [LICENSE](https://github.com/AMLResearchProject/AML-ALL-Classifiers/blob/master/LICENSE "LICENSE") file for details.

 # Bugs/Issues
 We use the [repo issues](https://github.com/AMLResearchProject/AML-ALL-Classifiers/issues "repo issues") to track bugs and general requests related to using this project.

+&nbsp;

-# Repository Manager
+# Project Author
 Adam is a [BigFinite](https://www.bigfinite.com "BigFinite") IoT Network Engineer, part of the team that works on the core IoT software.
 In his spare time he is an [Intel Software Innovator](https://software.intel.com/en-us/intel-software-innovators/overview "Intel Software Innovator") in the fields of Internet of Things, Artificial Intelligence and Virtual Reality.

 [![Adam Milton-Barker: BigFinte IoT Network Engineer & Intel® Software Innovator](../../Media/Images/Adam-Milton-Barker.jpg)](https://github.com/AdamMiltonBarker)